egiam/frontendmentor_challenges/README.md

 ### Useful resources

 - [GitHub Repository](https://github.com/egiam/Web-Site-Project-devichoi) - My last web project helped me to do this, as if you review it it will be very similar.
-- [Web Page](https://egiam.github.io/Web-Site-Project-devichoi/) - Live Server of the project.
+- [Web Page](https://egiam.github.io/Web-Site-Project-devichoi/) - Live Server of the last project.

 ## Author